 I’ve worked with and learned from some incredibly talented people and I’ve been lucky to have excellent mentors along the way.
 I’ve enjoyed several decades of learning, enjoying success, making mistakes, and learning from those mistakes.

-And I look forward to making many more.
+And I look forward to learning so much more.